Pegmode/LSDJ2DMW/README.md

 ## Build instructions
 To build run on windows just run `make`.
 I have gcc added to PATH.
 To build for linux (untested) run `make linux`.
 If you encounter any issues with either of these please let me know.

+## Other Credits
+Special thanks to Rytone, TakuikaNinja and INFU for help with information and test data.